newenclave/mico/README.md

 ```

 ### Mutability
 By-default all values set by `let` statement are inmutable.
-For making a variable, that can change its value use `var` statement
+For making a variable, that can change its value use `var` statement.
 Every variable is a real variable and can be changed by assignmet operator `=`.
-Arrays' values also can be changed by the operator

 ```swift
     var a = [1, 2, 3, 4, 6]
     var b = 1